-While the government filing fees are returned in the event of non-acceptance into the lottery, attorney fees are not.
-Although in the past, if the employer’s and the applicant’s credentials made sense, the H1B would be approved, under the current administration, all H1B cases have been undergoing a great deal of scrutiny and an arduous RFE (Request for Evidence) process to eliminate cases.
-For instance, the current administration challenges the concept that an entry level job with the requirement of a bachelor’s degree is in fact a professional position which is acceptable under the H1B program.
+While the government filing fees are returned in the event of non-acceptance in the lottery, attorney fees are not.
+Although in the past, if the employer’s and the applicant’s credentials made sense, the H1-B would be approved, under the current administration, all H1-B cases have been undergoing a great deal of scrutiny and an arduous RFE (Request for Evidence) process to eliminate cases.
+For instance, the current administration challenges the concept that an entry-level job with the requirement of a bachelor’s degree is in fact a professional position that is acceptable under the H1B program.
 And while non-profits affiliated with a university are not subject to the quota cap, they are still subject to the current administration’s scrutiny.

 The applicant MUST have met the required experience or educational qualification at the time of the company filing for certification.
 So, if the candidate has a foreign degree or two years’ experience that is relevant to the job’s normal requirements, but is here studying under the F1 visa, the company could sponsor the candidate based on the candidate’s foreign experience.
-Once the company is certified by the DOL that it cannot find a qualified US citizen or permanent resident to fill the position, the company then needs to file the immigrant petition for alien worker and the alien is eligible to file for their green card.
+Once the company is certified by the Department Of Labor that it cannot find a qualified US citizen or permanent resident to fill the position, the company then needs to file the immigrant petition for an alien worker and the alien is eligible to file for their green card.
 Of course, this is not necessarily true for all candidates, it depends partially on the country of origin and if that country’s applicants are subjected to an immigrant quota under the visa bulletin.
 However, for candidates not subject to a quota under the visa bulletin, it can take 1-1.5 years for the person to have their green card.

 FAQ 1: Who pays for the PERM process?
 Under current Department of Labor (DOL) Regulations, the employer must pay for the fees and advertising costs associated with the PERM application filed with the DOL.
 The attorney and government filing fees associated with the immigrant petition and the green card can be paid for by the employee.

 FAQ 2: Can my family be included in the process?
-Yes, they would be eligible to adjust status to permanent resident with the principal applicant or consular process their immigrant visa if they are outside of the US.
+Yes, they would be eligible to adjust their status to permanent resident with the principal applicant or consular process their immigrant visa if they are outside of the US.